-ZIMREF is the key instrument for implementing the World Bank Third Interim Strategy Note for Zimbabwe and for supporting the implementation of the Government-driven Zimbabwe Agenda for Sustainable Socio-economic Transformation (ZIMASSET).
-Donors to ZIMREF include Denmark, the European Union, Germany, Norway, the State and Peace Building Fund, Sweden, Switzerland and the United Kingdom.
+ZIMREF is the key instrument for implementing the World Bank Third Interim Strategy Note for Zimbabwe and for supporting the implementation of the Government’s Transitional Stabilisation Programme-.
+Development to ZIMREF include the European Union, Germany, Norway, the State and Peace Building Fund, Sweden, Switzerland and the United Kingdom.

 ZIMREF supports both recipient-executed, Bank-executed and Hybrid projects under its four programmatic windows, namely, (1) Private Sector productivity and competitiveness; (2) Governance, efficiency and effectiveness of public expenditure; (3) Strengthening livelihoods and resilience; and (4) Analytical and advisory work.
-As of December 31 2015, eight projects were approved.
-To date, ZIMREF has raised contributions and programmed interventions totaling $40 million.
+To date, ZIMREF has raised contributions and programmed interventions up to 44.5 million.

 The projects currently operational for ZIMREF are: